On Oct. 23, one of the largest coordinated cyber attacks in history took down several major internet sites in the United States and Europe.

 Hackers launched the DDoS attack by running Mirai, a strain of malware that identifies internet-connected devices with weak username and password settings—like “username” for username and “password” for password.
 It then took control of these devices and directed dummy traffic towards Dyn.

 Xiongmai was one of several hardware companies vulnerable to the attack because of the default login usernames and passwords its components shipped with.
 Making matters worse, according to research firm Flashpoint, the devices Xiongmai shipped also supported Telnet, an antiquated, unencrypted service that allows remote computers to log in to them.
 The login credentials for Telnet, Flashpoint discovered, couldn’t be changed on Xiongmai devices—even if the password to the consumer-facing web administration login was changed.
 This made these devices especially susceptible to security breaches.
 Many device makers phased out Telnet in the late 1990s, because of its vulnerabilities.
-In the current age of IoT devices this is not just leaving your front door unlocked, it is like leaving it open for anyone to walk through

 While many internet-of-things (IoT) companies fail to secure their products properly, Xiongmai’s approach is particularly egregious, said Brian Karas, who follows the video surveillance industry at research firm IPVM.
 “In the current age of IoT devices, this is not just leaving your front door unlocked, it is like leaving it open for anyone to walk through,” he told Quartz.